Blood bank to hold drive in honor of 10-year-old who underwent heart transplant

 Brayden has been the recipient of donated platelets over the years and the blood bank has held three other drives in his honor since he was born, Hunter said.
 Brayden and his mother have spoken at the blood bank's annual dinner about the importance of donated blood to people like Brayden.

 The blood drive takes place Monday through Wednesday.
-Donors can give blood at 11515 Boathouse Drive and 5901 Truxtun Avenue.
+Donors can give blood at 11515 Bolthouse Drive and 5901 Truxtun Ave.
 Houchin encourages donors to wear red in support of Brayden.

 Hunter said blood drives in Brayden's honor often attract as many as 100 donors a day so wait times may be longer than usual.